 Addiction is a powerful and chronic brain disease that can affect anyone, regardless of race, age, education, socio-economic standing, clout, or career.
 Even healthcare professionals, whose job is to care for our public’s health and well-being, can be deeply haunted by the hold of addiction.
 If you work in the medical industry and suffer with substance abuse addiction, your ability to perform duties may be drastically compromised and your patients will be at risk.
-Fortunately, there is help for you to end addiction and return to your fulfilling profession.
+Fortunately, there is impaired physician help for you to end addiction and return to your fulfilling profession.

 One of the first major publications reporting on physician drug use and consequent impairment was titled ‘The Sick Physician’ published in 1973.
 This seminal paper called for the need to treat impaired physicians, and was instrumental to the development of physician health programs (PHPs) as we know them today.
 These state run programs were developed to identify, evaluate and to rehabilitate impaired physicians.
 Healthcare organizations are mandated by the Medicare Conditions of Participation, the Joint Commission’s Hospital Accreditation Standards, and state health care facility licensing regulations, and state tort law to ensure the competence of all licensed medical staff.

 Today it is estimated that 10 to 12 percent of physicians and nurses develop substance use problems.
 For physicians and practitioners in emergency medicine, anesthesiology, and psychiatry are at the highest risk.
 We also know that the drug of choice can be correlated by specialty, e.g., the majority of addicted anesthesiologists use intravenous opioids such as fentanyl and sufentanil, to which they have unprecedented access.